MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/account.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the account.
+The system-generated identifier of the account.

 > [!IMPORTANT]
 > The Bulk API only supports one account per file.
 This field is ignored during upload, and effectively set to the account ID that is specified in the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md) service request.